Coney Island Creek: Current status

 In 2020, the city planned to build a NYC Ferry dock along the creek off Kaiser Park.
 The ferry dock would be the terminal of a new route to Pier 11/Wall Street; the route, announced in 2019, was to have begun operations in 2021.
 Local activists rallied against the dock plan, arguing it would disrupt the ecosystems of the creek.
 There were also concerns that the addition of ferry service would worsen pollution in the creek.
 The implementation of the Coney Island ferry route was delayed and, in mid-2022, the EDC announced that the ferry route had been postponed indefinitely.
 One problem was that the sand in the Coney Island Creek shifted frequently, hampering efforts to construct a ferry pier there.
 Another issue was that the creek itself was heavily polluted, and a Superfund cleanup project was being planned for the creek.
 Independent news site Hell Gate subsequently reported that test boats had repeatedly run aground in Coney Island Creek and that sand had returned to the creek after it was partially dredged in 2021.
 A ferry in Coney Island Creek also faced much opposition from the local residents who believed it would lead to additional air, water, and noise pollution and reduce safe playing area for children and families.

 Dead horseshoe crab found along the Coney Island Creek shore line among garbage.

 Despite the recent restoration efforts over the years, Coney Island Creek is still filled with litter from the surrounding urban area and continues to affect the creek to this day.
 Washed up along the shore line of the creek are various types of garbage including plastic bags, broken pieces of glass.
 Along the creek bank, dead marine creatures have been found before such as horseshoe crabs, sand crabs, and shark eggs.
-This continues to demonstrate the need for greater restoration projects to recover Coney Island Creek and allow this ecosystem to become flourishing habitat for its native species once again.
+Environmental organizations ,such as the National Wildlife Federation and the Coney Island Beautification Project, suggest that to recover the Coney Island Creek and heal the ecosystem, there needs to be further restoration projects.